dwarring/tui/README.md

 2. pagination - the document is broken into pages.
 CSS rules related to pagination are applied.
 Elements are absolutely positioned (by setting css properties position:absolute; and 'top', 'left', etc).

-3. optional user prepublication pass
+3. optional user pre-publication pass

 4. rendering - production of a multipage PDF::Lite document.

-5. optional user pos-publication processing of the PDF
+5. optional user post-publication processing of the PDF

 6. document save